CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 <img src="Accomplishment-CookieJar/images/ScreenShots/AB9000.png" alt="The-Site" width="960" height="540">

-With the ability to pick our own topic and work on out own seperate applications for the main site, this gave my team and I a chance to showcase are indivdual skills from the back-end to the front-end.
+With the ability to pick our own topic and work on our own seperate applications for the main site, this gave my team and I a chance to showcase are indivdual skills from the back-end to the front-end.

 The Application that I decided to create was [The Accomplishment Cookie Jar](https://github.com/CodeHappy01/Live-Projects-for-The-Tech-Academy/tree/main/Accomplishment-CookieJar/AccomplishmentTracker).
 The main pupose of my application is to allow people to keep track of their accomplishments to give them a way to boost there confidence whenever in need in the future.
 The idea of tracking accomplishments came from David Goggins [Cookie Jar theory](https://productiveclub.com/cookie-jar-method/#:~:text=The%20cookie%20jar%20method%20is%20a%20technique%20of,yourself%20of%20what%20you%20have%20achieved%20in%20life.)